Viralshah009/INFM600/README.md

 The dataset is released in the framework of INFM 600, Information Environments, and Spring 2016, at the University of Maryland iSchool, http://ischool.umd.edu/mim.

+#Research question
+Is there a correlation between a number of educated people and the number of votes cast for both the parties (Democratic and Republic) has been maintained

+#Hypothesis
+Ho: Null Hypothesis: It states that there is not difference in the mean of votes from a more educated population county and less educated population county.

+Ha: Alternate hypothesis: It states that there is not difference in the mean of votes from a more educated population county and less educated population county.